Salem-1/WebServe-42_Abu_Dhabi/documentation/webserve.md

 send():\
     Used to send message to another socket, it only works when it's connected, the address already set in the address in connect();
 N.B:sendto(), sendmsg() can use to send at any time but not allowed to use, sendto() takes the address of the server.
+N.B2:send() can send less than the message you give however it will return number of bytes sent, so you can handle to send the unsent bytes
     Delcaration:
+N.B3: the difference bettween send() and write is the flag in send that can be set to non block, also send is more portable N.B: if send() or recv() return is 0 it means that the connection is closed

     ssize_t
     send(int socket, const void *buffer, size_t length, int flags);